Your expert guide to visiting Calakmul

 🔆 Calakmul and the other sites of this area are best visited in the dry season (October – April) as the biosphere roads and other small roads can be pretty impassable in the rainy season.
 Calakmul would make a great spring break family vacation option.

-How Long do you Need to Visit Calakmul
+How long do you need to visit Calakmul?

-If you’re only planning on visiting Calakmul then you need one day in the biosphere but the reality is that very few people are visiting the whole area of Calakmul in a day wherever they’re coming from.
+If you’re only planning on visiting the Calakmul site then you need one day in the biosphere but the reality is that very few people are visiting the whole area of Calakmul in a day wherever they’re coming from.
 I know of one person who did it from Mérida.
 Neither they nor I recommend it!

 ⭐️ My recommendation is to take a trip to Calakmul nice and slow, really make the most of it.
 Not many people are privileged enough to get to visit Calakmul, so don’t rush this.